Penobscot Bay YMCA

 Partnering with community for a healthier and happier Maine.

-Penobscot Bay Community Health Partnerships serves Knox and Waldo counties collaborating with the community and local organizations to support healthier living for all ages in the state of Maine.
+Penobscot Bay Community Health Partnerships serves Knox and Waldo counties, collaborating with the community and local organizations to support healthier living for all ages in the state of Maine.

 PROGRAM HISTORY